 For all that is in the world, the lust of the flesh, and the lust of the eyes, and the pride of life, is not of the Father, but is of the world.
 And the world passes away, and the lust thereof; but he that does the will of God abides forever (1 John 2:15-17).
 The writer signifies the world as being the evil desire that is so much a part of human existence.

-When Satan caused the fall of man (Genesis 3:6) he appealed to the those three areas of weakness; lust of the flesh, lust of the eyes, and the pride of life.
+When Satan caused the fall of man (found in Genesis 3) he appealed to the those three areas of weakness; lust of the flesh, lust of the eyes, and the pride of life.
 They are even more prevalent today, being rapidly consumed through an electronic age that makes access easily available.

-A wicked messenger falls into trouble: but a faithful ambassador (or messenger) beings health (Proverbs 13:17).
-As the cold of snow in the time of harvest, so is a faithful messenger for he refreshes the soul (Proverbs 25:13).
+Scripture reveals: A wicked messenger falls into mischief (or trouble): but a faithful ambassador (or messenger) is (or brings) health (Proverbs 13:17).
+As the cold of snow in the time of harvest, so is a faithful messenger to them that send him: for he refreshes the soul of his masters (Proverbs 25:13).
 Hear this, all you people; give ear, all you inhabitants of the world (Psalm 49:1).

 Such words has a universal application for all of mankind to hear.
-However, one has to be willing to hear, and receive.
-Scripture reveals that the word preached did not profit them, not being mixed with faith in them that heard it (Hebrews 4:2).
+However, one has to be willing to hear and receive.
+Scripture reveals: For to us was the gospel preached, as well as to them: but the word preached did not profit them, not being mixed with faith in them that heard it (Hebrews 4:2).

-That which was sown among thorns heard the word, but the cares of this world, the deceitfulness of riches, and the desires of other things entering in, choked the word, and it became unfruitful.
-That which was sown on good ground heard the word, received it, and brought forth fruit, some thirtyfold, some sixty, and some a hundred (Mark 4:14-20).
+These are they which are sown among thorns; such as hear the word, and the cares of this world, and the deceitfulness of riches, and the lusts (or desires) of other things entering in, choke the word, and it becomes unfruitful.
+And these are they which are sown on good ground,; such as hear the word, and receive it, and bring forth fruit, some thirtyfold, some sixty, and some a hundred (Mark 4:14-20).

-I am made a minister, according to the dispensation of God (or divine assignment) which is given to me for you, to fulfill the word of God (Colossians 1:25).
-The apostle Paul's assignment was to fully preach the Gospel.
+The apostle Paul stated: Whereof I am made a minister, according to the dispensation of God (or divine assignment) which is given to me for you, to fulfill the word of God (Colossians 1:25).
+Paul was to preach the Unadulterated Word of God; the message for today as well

-He informed Timothy, a young evangelist, to preach the word; reprove, rebuke, and exhort with all longsuffering and doctrine, for the time will come when they will not endure sound doctrine; but after their own lusts shall heap to themselves teachers, having itching ears they shall turn way from the truth (2 Timothy 4:2-4).
+He informed Timothy, a young evangelist: Preach the word; be instant in season, out of season; reprove, rebuke, exhort with all longsuffering and doctrine.
+For the time will come when they will not endure sound doctrine; but after their own lusts shall heap to themselves teachers, having itching ears; they shall turn way their ears from the truth, and shall be turned into fables (that which is fictitious) (2 Timothy 4:2-4).

 Churches, in many Western nations, are deviating from the call to promulgate the whole truth; allowing the tickling of the ear, by not fully imparting the Unadulterated Word of God.
 Preaching is the God ordained means to prevent defection from the truth.

 Those who appeal to itching ears tell people what they want to hear, not what they need to hear.
-The message for today should be no different than yesteryear; except for those who water it down to suit their own fancy or lifestyle, rather than encourage one to walk the strait and narrow way that leads to eternal life through Christ Jesus (Matthew 7:13-14).
+The message for today should be no different than yesteryear; except those who water it down to suit their own fancy or lifestyle, rather than encourage one to walk that strait and narrow way that leads to eternal life in Christ Jesus.